My best UK budget cigars Part 1: £8 or less per cigar

 The final entry for my budget cigars in the £8 and under section once again sits right on the border of this category.
 This one made also my top nine cigars of 2020 and is well worth picking up and tasting if you haven’t had one yet.
 With notes of cocoa, cookie dough and pumpkin pie running through the cigar from foot to head, this one has found a permanent place in my humidor.
 For my full thoughts and review click here.

-If you want to spend a bit more, here are my best budget cigars for £10 pound and under.
+If you want to spend a bit more, here are my best budget cigars for £10 and under or £12 and under.
 I’d love to hear your thoughts on any good cigars for £8 or under so do please let me know if there are any that you think I should add to a future revision of this list.